-Travel to West Bank: Southern Countryside
+Notes on the Geography of The West Bank: Southern Countryside

 We move south of Jerusalem now, to the highlands known historically as the Judean Plateau.
 (That's not a name you'll want to use in conversation with Palestinians.)
 At its best, it's a difficult environment for agriculture.

-A similar landscape, though marked in the background by the mysterious summit of Herodion, where Herod built a palace.
+A similar landscape, marked in the background by the mysterious summit of Herodion, where Herod built a palace.

 Add to the hazards of drought the political problems of farming on the West Bank, and you have to expect sad sights like this: collapsing terraces near the bypass road around Hebron.

 Panning to the left.
 There's a lot of heartbreak in this picture.

 Bethlehem used to be surrounded by olive groves, but urban expansion, Israeli controls, and neglect have decimated them.
 Here, on the south side of the city, some trees are still cared for.